S - Definitions

 • SELinux (Security-Enhanced Linux)

-SELinux, or Security-Enhanced Linux, is a part of the Linux security kernel that acts as a protective agent on servers.
+SELinux, or Security-Enhanced Linux, is a part of the Linux kernel that acts as a protective agent to the operating system.

 • shell program